Kansas Nursing License Renewal: 3 Steps

 Kansas Nursing Facts

-The information below can help you renew your license, apply from out of state, or answer any other questions.
+The information below can help you renew your license, apply for a nursing license from out of state, or contact the board of nursing.

 Is Kansas part of the nursing licensure compact (NLC)?